KimlikDAO/mpecdsa/README.md

 $ cargo bench
 ```

-# How to use the protocol
+# Building on this work
 This software is provided under the Three-clause BSD License.
 We make serious efforts to check this code for errors and vulnerabilities, but this is an *academic project* and we caution against using this implementation in any production scenario.